vasiukoff/mcprotocol-modbus/README.md

-# MC Protocol (RS-232) to Modbus RTU over TCP gateway
+# MC Protocol (RS-232) to Modbus RTU over TCP Gateway

-This solution is written to make possible to communicate with FX1,FX2,FX3 PLCs (including China clones) connected by RS-232 cable to computer via network by the following scheme:
+This solution enables communication with FX1, FX2, and FX3 PLCs (including Chinese clones) connected via RS-232 to a computer, allowing access over a network using the following scheme:

 ```
 Host ---(Modbus RTU over TCP)---> Computer ---(RS-232 Cable)---> PLC
 ```

-So, it works as simply gateway server.
-Gateway wait data from Modbus on TCP, then ask PLC via MC Protocol and gives results back.
+The application functions as a simple gateway server.
+It listens for Modbus requests over TCP, queries the PLC using the MC Protocol, and returns the results back to the client.

-This allows to get any data (D,C,T,Y,M) from PLC memory via network.
-Now it is only Modbus function 03 is supported.
+This gateway allows reading data from various PLC memory areas (D, C, T, Y, M) over the network.
+Currently, only **Modbus function code 03 (Read Holding Registers)** is supported.

-Should works on Windows and Linux.
-Prebuild binaries will be available later.
+The solution is designed to work on both Windows and Linux operating systems.
+Pre-built binaries will be made available in the future.

-## How to get data
+## Reading Data from the PLC

-For taking data from PLC you should know it's address in PLC memory.
+To read data from the PLC, you need to know the Modbus address corresponding to the PLC memory location.
+For example:

-For example D0 will have an andress 1000h.
-D1 - 1002h, Y0-Y15 - 00A0h.
+- **D0** corresponds to address `1000h`
+- **D1** corresponds to address `1002h`
+- **Y0-Y15** corresponds to address `00A0h`

-Please refer tables in attached file mc-protocol.pdf to find it.
+Please refer to the address tables in the attached `mc-protocol.pdf` file for complete address mapping information.